apaleslimghost/synths/eurorack/accessories/chordata/docs/manual.md

 Chordata uses the same microcontroller as the Raspberry Pi Pico, the RP2040, and anything that can be installed on the Pico will work on Chordata.
 It uses the [UF2](https://github.com/microsoft/uf2) bootloader flashed by default on the RP2040.
 Firmware is distributed as files with the `.uf2` extension.
 You can also flash runtimes such as [CircuitPython](https://circuitpython.org/) or [KalumaJS](https://kalumajs.org/).

-Connect the Chordata to Eurorack power, then via a USB cable to a computer.
-Press the **boot** button.
+Connect the Chordata to a switched-off Eurorack power supply, then via a USB cable to a computer.
+Hold down the **boot** button, turn on the power supply, then release the button.
 An external drive called `RPI-RP2` will appear.
 Drag the `.uf2` file you're flashing onto the external drive.
 After a couple of seconds, the drive will disconnect, and Chordata will restart, running the new firmware.
 It's safe to unplug the USB cable after it's restarted.

 ### Troubleshooting